lyeoni/keras-mnist-VAE/README.md

 # keras-mnist-VAE
-Variational AutoEncoder - Keras implementation with mnist dataset
+Variational AutoEncoder on the MNIST data set using the keras API

 ***
 # Dependencies